toAtulArora/IISER_repo/README.md

 SUMMER '13 TIMELINE
 --
+* May 14, Tuesday:

+* May 13, Monday: Completed the proof of concept version of the latticeAnlyser.
+Tomorrow we plan to print the coloured ovals and test

 * May 10, Friday: Continued with the setup, finetuning, installing other applications, making a documentation alongside for better support next time, added a shared folder between windows and linux

 * May 9, Thursday: Managed to get a few things up and running, still setting up ubuntu to run with hardware acceleration, failed at trying to get the webcam to work, installed the build tools, opencv etc.